openstax/napkin-notes/phil/crazy-idea.md

 - [ ] see what features will be (easier than were) deployed to QA before testing starts (use rev.txt in the comparison)
   - [x] show the list of **issues** included (via `/since/:sha/:sha`) (not the PR's; or maybe toggle option)
   - Example: `http://philschatz.com/gh-board/#/r/openstax/tutor-js/since/v0.2.0/master`
+  - Message in `#deployments` would autogenerate this link so QA and/or devs can see
 - [x] link an issue to a PR
 - [x] see who's working on what
 - merge an issue (& all PR's)